How Pragmatics Shape Articulation: A Computational Case Study in STEM ASL Discourse: Results

 \paragraph{Duration Difference} Across all STEM signs with matching vocabulary baselines, signs were on average \textbf{24.6\%} shorter for the instructor, and \textbf{44.6\%} shorter for the student, relative to their corresponding vocabulary articulation, both statistically significant reductions ($p<.01$).
 These results suggest that interactive signing involves not only spatial contraction but also temporal compression, which is consistent with efficiency-driven adaptation \cite{tyrone2010sign, hoetjes2014repeated}.

-\paragraph{Vertical Position Difference} No significant differences were found in vertical hand position for either hand ($p>.2$), suggesting that while dialogue articulation exhibits clear spatial and temporal reduction, it does not consistently involve a downward shift relative to vocabulary baselines.
+\paragraph{Sign Lowering} No significant differences were found in vertical hand position for either hand ($p>.2$), suggesting that while dialogue articulation exhibits clear spatial and temporal reduction, it does not consistently involve a downward shift relative to vocabulary baselines.
 This aligns with prior findings that sign lowering is highly context dependent and influenced by various factors such as sentence position, coarticulatory effects and prosody \cite{tyrone2012phonetic}.